unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 | 1.11111        | car           |
 | 0.555556       | car           |

 2\.
 Next, we create a signal consisting of two different **components**.
-For the first component, we use the prespecified N170 base with an intercept of 5 µV and a condition effect of 3&nbsp;µV for the “face/car” condition i.e. faces will have a more negative signal than cars.
+For the first component, we use the prespecified N170 base with an intercept of 5&nbsp;µV and a condition effect of 3&nbsp;µV for the “face/car” condition i.e. faces will have a more negative signal than cars.
 For the second component, we use the prespecified P300 base and include a linear and a quadratic effect of the continuous variable: the larger the value of the continuous variable, the larger the simulated potential.

 ```julia
 n1 = LinearModelComponent(;